-1 Introduction
+1 INTRODUCTION

-Finite mixture models are notorious for giving pathological results (Redner and Walker, 1984); indeed, Larry Wasserman has called finite mixtures the "Twilight Zone of Statistics" (Wasserman, 2012).
+Finite mixture models are notorious for giving pathological results [Redner and Walker, 1984]; indeed, Larry Wasserman has called finite mixtures the "Twilight Zone of Statistics" [Wasserman, 2012].
 Our motivation for this paper is to understand how the pathological features of weakly separated finite mixture models affect inference for component means, especially with respect to estimating causal effects in the principal stratification framework, an important example of such inference.

-Principal stratification is a widely used approach for addressing post-randomization complications, including noncompliance with treatment assignment (Frangakis and Rubin, 2002).
+Principal stratification is a widely used approach for addressing post-randomization complications, including noncompliance with treatment assignment [Frangakis and Rubin, 2002].
 Typically, the goal is to estimate causal effects within partially latent subgroups known as principal strata.
-While there are many possible ways to estimate these principal causal effects, the most common approach is via finite mixture models, treating the unknown principal strata as mixture components (Imbens and Rubin, 1997).
+While there are many possible ways to estimate these principal causal effects, the most common approach is via finite mixture models, treating the unknown principal strata as mixture components [Imbens and Rubin, 1997].
 To date, scores of applied and methodological papers have relied on finite mixtures to estimate causal effects, both explicitly and implicitly.

-To present our main results, we construct a simple two-parameter model that captures the essential features of the problem: maximum likelihood estimation for the component means and variances in a two-component location-scale mixture of Gaussian distributions, where the mixing proportion, $\pi \in (0,1)$, is assumed to be known.
+To present our main results, we construct a simple twoparameter model that captures the essential features of the problem: maximum likelihood estimation for the component means and variances in a two-component location-scale mixture of Gaussian distributions, where the mixing proportion, $\pi \in (0,1)$ , is assumed to be known.
+While the two-component finite mixture model in (1) is a toy example in some settings, it is a fundamental structure in many causal inference problems.
+For instance, in the canonical example of noncompliance in a randomized trial [Angrist et al., 1996], individuals randomly assigned to the control group who do not receive the treatment are a mixture of Compliers and Never Takers.
+Assuming that individual outcomes follow a Normal distribution yields the mixture model in (1).
+Thus understanding the difficulties of component-specific inference are vital to estimating parametric principal stratification models.

-$$Y_i \stackrel{\text{iid}}{\sim} \pi N(\mu_0, \sigma_0) + (1 - \pi) N(\mu_1, \sigma_1),$$ (1.1)
+$$Y_i \stackrel{\text{i.i.d.}}{\sim} \pi N(\mu_0, \sigma_0) + (1 - \pi) N(\mu_1, \sigma_1),$$ (1)